zackiles/friendly/README.md

 ### What about models where I don't want to set a key?

 - When calling ***expand*** on a parent object, if it's children don't have keys set for their model, then the entire object will be passed to the provider.
-- When calling ***collapse*** on a parent object, if it's children don't have keys set and it has no collapsables set, then the child will be skipped and left untouched.
+- When calling ***collapse*** on a parent object, if it's children models don't have keys AND collapsables set, then the child will be skipped and left untouched.

 ### What about deep nested children?